smiilliin/token-generation/README.md

 ## Explanation

-Token Generation is JWT Token with a "generation" system
+All refresh tokens are created with a generation and all access tokens are only created when the refresh token's generation is valid
 Required mysql database

-### Generation system

-All refresh tokens are created with a generation and all access tokens are only created when the refresh token's generation is valid

 ## Install